LAS VEGAS – Timothy Bradley promised to shock, though the biggest shock in his fight with Manny Pacquiao came from the judges' scorecards.

 Bradley said he hurt his ankle in the second round, and that trainer Joel Diaz said he could either quit or try to take the fight to Pacquiao.

 "I got my second wind in the sixth round," Bradley said.
 "I worked the angles, sticking and moving."

 Pacquiao said he studied Bradley on tape before the fight and wasn't surprised by anything he did.
 He said he thought he was in control of the fight and was shocked when the decision went against him.

 "He never hurt me with his punches, most of them landed on my arms," Pacquiao said.

-Pacquiao had vowed to look impressive against Bradley after struggling in his last outing with Juan Manuel Marquez, a fight many thought he lost.
+Pacquiao had vowed to look impressive against Bradley after struggling in his last outing with Juan Manuel Marquez.
 And he did early, landing good long left hands while beating Bradley to the punch on most exchanges.

 "He hurt me a couple of times with his left," Bradley said.
 "He's a beast."

 Trainer Freddie Roach told Pacquiao after the 10th round that he had control of the fight, and urged him to fight hard the final two rounds.

 "You have six minutes to go, son," Roach said.
 "It's your fight."

 But it wasn't Pacquiao's fight, with Bradley getting credit for winning some of the close middle and later rounds.
 After the 11th round Bradley went back to his corner and trainer Joel Diaz told him he needed to win the final round.